FREQUENTLY ASKED

 Answer:

-change in your SC Bar membership status (or class) through your member account
+your status, you must request a change in your SC Bar membership status (or

-on the website of the Supreme Court of South Carolina’s Attorney
+class) through your member account on the website of the Supreme Court of South

-Information System (AIS) at www.sccourts.org/ais.
-Additionally, you may need to contact
+Carolina’s Attorney Information System (AIS) at www.sccourts.org/ais.

-the Office of the Clerk of Court of the Supreme Court of South Carolina by
+of the Supreme Court of South Carolina by telephone at 803-734-1080.

-SC Bar membership status change is governed by Rule 410(h)(1)(B) and 410(o), SCACR.
+change is governed by Rule 410(h)(1)(B) and 410(o), SCACR.
+Rule 410

-410 (o) if that member is current on mandatory continuing legal education
+if that member is current on mandatory continuing legal education

 requirements in that jurisdiction.
 Otherwise, the inactive member may